pvlib/pvlib-python/docs/sphinx/source/forecasts.rst

     plt.title('GFS 0.5 deg forecast for lat={}, lon={}' .format(latitude, longitude));
     @savefig gfs_cloud_cover.png width=6in
-    plt.legend()
+    plt.legend();

 Cloud cover and radiation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Many of forecast models do not include radiation components in their output
+Many of forecast models do not include radiation components in their
-fields, or if they do they suffer from poor solar
+output fields, or if they do the radiation fields suffer from poor solar
 position calculations or radiative transfer algorithms.
-It is often more accurate to create empirically derived
+It is often more
-radiation forecasts from the weather models' cloud cover
+accurate to create empirically derived radiation forecasts from the
-forecasts. pvlib-python currently uses the Liu Jordan model
+weather models' cloud cover forecasts. pvlib-python currently uses the
-to convert cloud cover to radiation, however, we encourage
+Liu Jordan model to convert cloud cover to radiation, however, we
-developers to explore alternatives.
+encourage developers to explore alternatives.

-PVLIB-Python currently uses the Liu-Jordan [Liu60] model to convert
+PVLIB-Python currently uses the Liu-Jordan [Liu60]_ model to convert
 cloud cover forecasts to irradiance forecasts, though it is fairly
 simple to implement new models and provide additional options.
+The
-The figure below shows the result of the cloud cover to irradiance
+figure below shows the result of the cloud cover to irradiance
 conversion.

-.. ipython: python
+.. ipython:: python

     # plot irradiance data
     irrad_vars = ['dni', 'ghi', 'dhi']